 6. Keep your goodbyes as brief as possible

-Saying goodbye at the nursery can test the resolve of even the most practically-minded parent.
+Saying goodbye at the nursery can be difficult for parents.
 But it's really important to handle your departure in the right way - a 'clean break' where your child is clear about what is happening is far more preferable to spinning things out and confusing your child.
 Therefore, we always encourage parents to say goodbye before they leave their child.

 7. Tears are normal

 It's natural for your child to shed a tear or two while they find there place within the nursery and create a bond with their keyperson.
 Or you may find that just when you thought everything was starting to fall into place your child regresses and becomes tearful about drop-off for no apparent reason.
 But tears are just a normal form of expression for your child and do not necessarily indicate that there's a problem you need to follow up.